1. How do I apply for a course, exam, or assessment?

 2. What is the difference between Certification and Accreditation?

-Certifications are for individual guides: The AMGA offers the only comprehensive mountain guide training and certification programs in the United States recognized by the International Federation of Mountain Guides Associations (IFMGA).
+Certification provides a consistent and meaningful standard by which to judge the technical standards and terrain-based training level of an individual guide.
+The AMGA offers the only comprehensive mountain guide training and certification programs in the United States recognized by the International Federation of Mountain Guides Associations (IFMGA).
 These certifications represent the international standard for guides in specific types of terrain.

 Certifications are also for individual climbing instructors: The AMGA offers America’s sole training and certification programs for climbing instructors endorsed by the International Mountaineering and Climbing Federation (UIAA.)